frankshearar/Home/Organizations-on-NuGet.org.md

 ### Enable authors to manage organizations and its members

 * Organizations will have two types (roles) of memberships:
    * **Admin**: As the name states, this role implies all privileges.
+An admin can
+      * Upload new package
-      * An admin can upload, edit, delete or update packages.
+      * Edit, delete or update existing packages.
-      * An Admin can add/remove other members (including other Admin members).
+      * Add/remove other members (including other Admin members).
+      * Accept package co-ownership requests
-   * **Collaborator**: A collaborator will have limited permissions:
+   * **Collaborator**: A collaborator will have limited permissions.
+A collaborator can
-      * A collaborator can only update packages but cannot delete (unlist), edit or upload a new package for an organization.
-      * A collaborator cannot add or remove other members from an organization or edit organization properties.
+      * Edit, delete (unlist) or update packages
+      * **Cannot** perform rest of the operations that Admins can.

 * A member can leave an organization only if there are other members (or Admins) in the organization.
 * A member can delete an organization only if the organization does not own any package(s) and if the member is the only member of the organization.